A summary of Gunma's recommended ski resorts: Great potential for powder snow and freeriding

 Provided by: BRAVOSKI

-If snow is forecast and you're looking for guaranteed powder in the Katashina area, Oguna Hotaka, located on the southeastern slope of Mount Hotaka and over 1,800 meters above sea level, is highly recommended.
-Because the ski resort isn't particularly well-known, it's a hidden gem of a powder spot in the Gunma area.
+If you're looking for guaranteed powder in the Katashina area when snowfall is forecast, Oguna Hotaka, located on the southeastern slope of Mt.
+Hotaka at an altitude of over 1,800m, is highly recommended.
+Because the ski resort isn't very well-known, it's a hidden gem for powder in the Gunma area.

-Oguna Hotaka has 13 runs.
-As an old ski resort that opened before deforestation regulations were enacted, the runs are exceptionally wide, offering an indescribable sense of scale.
+Oguna Hotaka boasts 13 courses.
+As an older ski resort that opened before logging regulations were implemented, the courses are remarkably wide, offering a truly unique sense of scale.

-If you're looking to tackle powder, head to the top of the "Slalom Course" or "Expert Course" first thing in the morning.
-The ultra-wide powder field is truly impressive.
-After enjoying the powder, or if there's no powder, a pleasant 3,500-meter cruise from the top is a great option.
+For powder, head to the upper slopes first thing in the morning and choose either the "Slalom Course" or the "Expert Course."
+The incredibly wide powder fields are breathtaking.
+After enjoying the powder, or when there's no powder, a pleasant 3,500m long cruise from the top is a great option.

 Top elevation